guyBra/hydroponic_monitoring_system/README.md

 The system utilizes sensors and microcontrollers to gather data from the hydroponic setup, which is then processed and displayed on a user interface.
 Additionally, it offers the functionality to automate nutrient dosing and pH adjustment processes based on the collected data.

-## Features

-- Real-time monitoring of Electrical Conductivity (EC) and pH levels in the hydroponic system.
-- Data visualization and analysis to track trends and make informed decisions.
-- Automated nutrient dosing and pH adjustment based on the measured values.
-- Alert notifications for critical parameter deviations.
-- User-friendly interface for system control and configuration.

 ## wirring

 <img src="https://github.com/guyBra/hydroponic_monitoring_system/blob/main/photos/EC%26PH_bb.png" width="900" height="300">